By Alexis Long

 Student Life Editor

 CLARIFICATION: There is misinformation in the column.
 “Changes in financial aid, yet again” column.
 The date for disbursement remains the same and students are able to buy textbooks with their funds even before disbursement.
 Also, the word “advisor” isn’t used in the Financial Aid office.

 Let’s be honest, applying for financial aid can sometimes be incredibly frustrating… especially at TJC.
 Love it or hate it, the majority of college students will need some sort of financial aid to get them through college.
 Basically, you complete the FAFSA (and hopefully haven’t pulled out your hair in the process because this is seriously the worst part), wait until the Financial Aid office receives it, go in to Apache Access and make sure everything is correct under the Financial Aid tab.
-The student may have to download forms and submit them to the FA office, either directly or by faxing.
+The student may have to download forms and submit them to the FA office, either directly or by faxing or you could consider using cloud fax solutions.
 When submitting the forms, you may hear, “No, you have to do it THIS way!” even though the other advisor said to do them a different way.